brunch/brunch.github.io/app/assets/_docs/config.md

 }
 ```

-* `command`: command to launch a non-nodejs server as a child process.
+* `command`: command to launch a non-Node.js server as a child process.
 Ex: `server: command: 'php -S 0.0.0.0:3000 -t public'`

 ## `sourceMaps`